Quick start with Go

 To check out files from Mercurial, install and configure Mercurial and restart IntelliJ IDEA.
 Enter a path to the sources and clone the repository to your computer.

-For more information about version control systems, see Version control.
+For more information about version control systems, refer to Version control.

 Create a Go file